Matthias247/rfcs/text/0000-run-to-completion-async-fn.md

 etc), but not yet in Rust.

-`async completion fn` will also introduce an async function type which behaves more simliar to normal functions that current `async fn`s do.
+`async completion fn` will also introduce an async function type which behaves more similar to normal functions than current `async fn`s do.
 It might therefore have been interesting to see `async completion fn` as the new "default" async function type.
 However this is not possible anymore, since `async fn` is already stabilized.